HackLinux/e8/readme.md

 variables.

 Also, TinyCC does not compile Linux source code.
 Even Clang does not really compile Linux source code.
-Only GNU tools compile Linux.
-GNU produces probably the worst tool chain in terms of comprehensibility.
+Only GNU tools compiles Linux, and GNU probably produces the worst tool chain in terms of comprehensibility.

 ### Why not Python?
 Why not D?
 Why not Lua?
 Why not Rust?
 Why not Go?